shapovalov-k/hangman/README.md

 ***
 *Usage*

-To play this game download all files from [here](https://github.com/shapovalov-k/hangman) on your PC or clone 'Hangman' on your PC :
+To play this game download all files from [here](https://github.com/shapovalov-k/hangman) on your PC or clone 'Hangman':

 ```
 git clone https://github.com/shapovalov-k/hangman